Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Methodology

 \subsection{Gradient-Based Optimization via Projection Mapping}

-The IGBO framework gives rise to two distinct bi-objective optimization problems: (1) training the main model $F_\theta$ by minimizing $\Loss(\theta)$ and $\HLoss(\theta)$ simultaneously, and (2) training the path generator $G(\theta_G)$ by minimizing $\mathcal{L}_{\text{path}}$ and $\mathcal{L}_{\text{valid}}$.
-Both scenarios require combining gradients from competing objectives to find a parameter update direction that respects both.
+The IGBO framework gives rise to a bi-objective optimization problem: training the main model $F_\theta$ by minimizing $\Loss(\theta)$ and $\HLoss(\theta)$ simultaneously (the same technique applies to the oracle training, which we leave for future work).
+We require a parameter update direction that respects both objectives.